anatol-ju/iceberg-evolve/README.md

 ```

 ## ⚙️ Configuration
+This package relies on PyIceberg, therefore the configuration is the same.
+See [documentation](https://py.iceberg.apache.org/configuration/).
-Create a `pyiceberg.yaml` in your project root or `$HOME/.pyiceberg/pyiceberg.yaml` to configure catalogs:
+Create a `pyiceberg.yaml` in your project root to configure catalogs:
 ```yaml
 catalogs:
   default: